-I'm a second year PhD student at the Linguistics Graduate Program at University of Southern California, Dornsife College of Letters, Arts and Sciences.
+I'm a third year PhD student at the Linguistics Graduate Program at University of Southern California, Dornsife College of Letters, Arts and Sciences.
 I am advised by Prof. Elsi Kaiser.
 My research interest is Experimental Syntax and Psycholinguistics with a focus on issues in Turkish.
 My theoretical interest lies on topics regarding clausal embedding like prolepsis, indexical shift, and perspective shift.
 In experimental domains, I am interested in interpretation of anaphoric elements and morphological decomposition.

 I currently work as a teaching assistant (TA) for the classs In a Word (LING110), taught by Dr. Hajime Hoji, and I am a (volunteering) research assistant (RA) at Psycholinguistics of Mono- and Multilingualism Lab (PoMMLab) at USC, working with the principal investigator Dr. Zuzanna Fuchs.